 A short bio at the end.
 Just 1-3 sentences about who you are, what you do, and/or what you're passionate about.
 Feel free to include links to your business website, LinkedIn profile, or social media handles.

 Images.
 THIS IS A BIG ONE!
 All WordStream posts include one image early in the introduction, and then one per every 200-300 words.
-This helps us to get your post published more quickly.
+PLEASE AVOID STOCK PHOTOS AT ALL COSTS.
 The images don't have to be original (although those are great) or earth-shattering.

 If you get stuck with images

 Including images is sometimes easy and other times not so much.
 Here's help you if you get stuck: